BenKuhnhaeuser/GPID/README.md

 - `calibration_filtering_thresholds.csv`: file with optimal filtering thresholds selected using method calibration.
 See [2.
 Method calibration](https://github.com/BenKuhnhaeuser/GPID/wiki/2.-Method-calibration).
 - `validation_confidence_support.csv`: file listing the probability of the top identification being correct, close or wrong depending on the percentage of genes supporting the identification; produced during method validation.
 See [3.
 Method validation](https://github.com/BenKuhnhaeuser/GPID/wiki/3.-Method-validation).
 - `species_groups.csv`: optional file specifying for each species a user-defined group of closely related species.
 See See [3.
 Method validation](https://github.com/BenKuhnhaeuser/GPID/wiki/3.-Method-validation).
-- `samples`: folder containig a sub-folder for each sample to be identified.
+- `samples`: folder containing a sub-folder for each sample to be identified.
 Each sub-folder contains one fasta file per gene for the sample to be identified, and each file contains a single corresponding gene sequence for the sample.
 See [4.
 Sample identification](https://github.com/BenKuhnhaeuser/GPID/wiki/4.-Sample-identification).

 ### Sample identification
 Sample identification is conducted using the following command: